HOW TO BECOME A POSTAL HARRIER

 Come and join us at our Weds night training sessions and we'll convince you that you're making a great decision.

 1. Complete the form below and submit.

-2. Pay your £30 membership fee to our account (York Postal Harriers, sort code 56-00-70, account number 38512955).
+2. Pay your £30 membership fee (or £15 for 2nd claim members) to our account (York Postal Harriers, sort code 56-00-70, account number 38512955).
 We don't have an option to pay through this website so please use your online banking facility if possible.
 Our preference is to avoid taking cash but if this is your only option please let us know.

 3. Once you've paid, our membership secretary will register you with England Athletics (EA).
 You will then receive an EA number that you will need to obtain the £2 discount when entering races.

 The Small Print regarding your membership and information.

 When you become a member of or renew your membership with York Postal Harriers you will automatically be registered as a member of England Athletics.
 We will provide England Athletics with your personal data which they will use to enable access to an online portal for you (called myAthletics).
 England Athletics will contact you to invite you to sign into and update your MyAthletics portal (which, amongst other things, allows you to set and amend your privacysettings).
 If you have any questions about the continuing privacy of your personal data when it isshared with England Athletics, please contact email@example.com.

 York Postal Harriers (YPH) is an unincorporated entity, run according to the club constitution dated January 2019 (being the most recent AGM).
 YPH is the data controller under data protection legislation.